section-engineering-education/engineering-education/articles/an-overview-of-teradata-rdbms/index.md

 Teradata database has the following features.

 * **Structured Query Language (SQL):** Teradata provides an extension for SQL, which interacts with data.
-* **Linear scalability:** The system of Teradata can be scaled up linearly to increase the number of nodes.
+* **Linear scalability:** The Teradata system can be scaled up linearly to increase the number of nodes.
 An increased number of nodes improves system performance.
 * **Unlimited Parallelism:** This feature enables huge tasks to be divided into smaller tasks.
-These tasks can be run in a parallel manner.
+One can run these tasks in a parallel manner.
-* **Automatic distribution:** The distribution of data in the disks does not require manual intervention (It is automatic).
+* **Automatic distribution:** The disks' distribution of data does not require manual intervention (It is automatic).
 * **Mature Optimizer:** Teradata has an advanced optimizer that can support many joins in one query.
 * **Total cost of ownership (TCO):** It provides a low TCO.
 This is because of the easy setup, administration, and maintenance.
 * **Robust Utilities:** It consists of robust utilities such as Multiload, FastExport, TPT, and FastLoad.
 These utilities enable users to import or export data (from or to the Teradata system).